intuition-dev/INTUITION2/docs/css.md

 For font, we default to Open Sans, but like a CSS framework, you can use any.

-Also, as mentioned before MetaBake Markdown supports css classes.
+Also, as mentioned before INTUITION  Markdown supports css classes.